matthiku/cSpot/readme.md

 ### Future Enhancements (c-SPOT 2.0)

+- Pre-populate the songs database with popular **public domain** lyrics
 - Program the frontend as a Single Page App using AngularJS and the backend as a RESTful API
 - Enable user to programmatically select Bible references
 - Add feature to send lyrics and Bible verses to a projector